 - The Forum has developed a positive relationship with the Metropolitan Police in order to find concrete and practical ways to address the issue of honour-based violence in the UK.
-Members of the Forum participated in the police working group meetings to formulate a police strategy on HBV.
-The final Metropolitan Police Strategy on HBV was launched in October 2008. [link]

 - Members of the Forum participated in the internal enquiry organised by the Independent Police Complaints Commission to investigate the shortfalls of the Metropolitan Police in relation to the murder of Banaz.

-- The Forum has given a stronger voice to black, minority ethnic and refugee women’s organisation and has improved communication and networking amongst many women’s organisations statutory bodies such as the Metropolitan police, CPS and IPCC.
+- The Forum has given a stronger voice to black, minority ethnic and refugee women’s organisation and has improved communication and networking amongst many women’s organisations and statutory bodies such as the Metropolitan police, CPS and IPCC.

 - Improved referrals and signposting amongst women’s organisations to help potential victims to find ways of leaving violent situations and has assisted the Metropolitan Police in improving their response to potential victims of HBV.